Chris-CBQA/POC_CSrp_Ubuntu/README.md

 dotnet publish -o ./build
 ```

-If you want to test the published deployment, run the folowing command:
+If you want to test the published deployment, run the following command:

 ```bash
 dotnet ./build/POC_CSrp_Ubuntu.dll
 ```

-_TODO: Add deployment and execution instrucctions_
+_TODO: Add deployment and execution instructions_